WTDY-FM: WTDY-FM HD3

-In September 2015, WZMP-HD3 aired Popecast, a temporary station produced by KYW to cover Pope Francis's visit to North America (which concluded in Philadelphia).
+In September 2015, WTDY-HD3 aired Popecast, a temporary station produced by KYW to cover Pope Francis's visit to North America (which concluded in Philadelphia).

-In August 2019, WTDY-HD3 began airing programming from "Channel Q," Entercom's Talk/EDM service for the LGBTQ community.
-Previously, it aired a travelers' information loop as "Hear Philly."
+In August 2019, WTDY-HD3 began airing programming from "Channel Q", Entercom's Talk/EDM service for the LGBTQ community.
+Previously, it aired a travelers' information loop as "Hear Philly".
 The HD3 subchannel has moved to HD2 and has since been turned off.